Please keep in mind

 Bed & breakfasts

 Bed & breakfasts are open to guests.
-Breakfast is often served in your room.

 Group accommodation locations are also open to guests.